 Travelling Slovenia By Car – If you prefer to do your own Slovenia road trip, renting a car is an alternative to the bus (but more expensive).
 Driving around Slovenia is easy as the roads are easy to navigate if you know which towns you are travelling to.

 Ljubljana – When you are flying to Slovenia, most flights will arrive in Ljubljana Airport, an international airport and hub for traveling in Slovenia.
 Taxis will take 35 minutes and cost €60.
 There are public buses that will take you from Ljubljana Airport to train station in approximately 1.5 hours.
 The buses cost approx €9 and operate from 5.20am to midnight.

 Portoroz – The airport is only 5km from Portoroz Town.

 Maribor – Ryanair operate from this airport and a bus connects the flight to and from the airport.

-Less than one week.
+For your Slovenia trip plan, you will need less than one week for a Slovenia vacation.
 You can spend a weekend within the capital or extend it to include the Alps, the Karst region and Lake Bled.